Robert Wilkinson (English cricketer): Life

 Wilkinson was born in London, the son of Robert Wilkinson and his wife Catherine Allix, daughter of John Peter Allix of Swaffham Prior; the Rev. Charles Allix Wilkinson, the writer, and Isaac Herbert Wilkinson were his brothers, in a family of seven brothers and three sisters.
 He attended Eton College and was cricket captain there in 1828.
 He entered King's College, Cambridge, in 1830, graduating B.A. in 1833 and M.A. in 1836.
 He was a Fellow of King's from 1832 to 1852, and bursar in 1846.
 Entering Lincoln's Inn in 1835, he was called to the bar in 1838.
 He was an original member of the Philological Society.

 Wilkinson was a magistrate and lieutenant-colonel of militia.
-He was Lord of the Manor of Graveley, Hertfordshire, through his wife Caroline Obert.
+He was Lord of the manor of Graveley, Hertfordshire, through his wife Caroline Obert.
 He died in Hitchin, Hertfordshire.

 Cricketer

-Wilkinson made his first-class debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Cambridge University.
+Wilkinson made his debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Cambridge University.
 He scored 51 runs with a highest score of 37 and took no wickets.